Home

 The term Noxious Plants is a general term that includes noxious weeds and invasive plant species.
 They are defined as plants that harm agricultural lands, pose harm to humans, resist chemical controls, clog waterways and ponds, displace native plants, and alter soil composition.

 These plants, with a few exceptions, are generally not recommended for use.
 Keep in mind that some very popular grasses, such as bermudagrass and Kentucky bluegrass, are considered to be an invasive species in certain states.
-In some states it is actually a misdemeanor to have these plants on your property and not kill them.
-Kudzu found growing in Missouri is an example.
-I have not personally seen the law enforced, however.

 Many noxious/invasive species have been introduced from other countries.
 Some species find conditions in the U.S. and Canada even more conducive for growth than the plant’s country of origin.
 In addition, insects, diseases, and other natural controls that helped keep plants in line in their home country were not always relocated with the plant.